 It sounds obvious, but we often forget that your dog’s and cat’s nails have to be trimmed and filed regularly in order to avoid them being tempted to scratch the surface of the hardwood floor.
 This is especially important for larger dogs since they carry more weight and can leave deeper scratches.
 In case your dog is hyper-energetic and loves to run around the entire house, then you can consider installing dog gates around the house.

 What about a bath?

 Dogs and cats love to spend their time outside.
 But when it is time for lunch, they are the first to come back home and they come back not alone!
 Pets will bring a lot of dirt, grime and dust inside the house.
 Place a mat or rug in the front doorways, so you can make sure a part of the dirt and grime is captured.
 But this will not help that much, so it is important to make sure your dog is well bathed every now and then.

 As we have already mentioned, rugs are important when you have pets.
 Place a matt at the doorway, place a rug whenever your dog and cat love to play around and where high traffic is expected, place a mat underneath where your pets eat and drink water to prevent spills.

 The denser the better

 In general, denser hardwoods have a bigger chance to survive a house full of pets and young children, because they won’t show scratches and other issues that heavily.
-The ideal choice would be a hardwood a Hickory, because it is heavy and has a lighter color that contributes a lot for camouflaging small imperfections.
+The ideal choice would be a hardwood Hickory because it is heavy and has a lighter colour that contributes a lot for camouflaging small imperfections.

 And there you have it!
-The perfect habitat for both your favorite pets and your favorite wooden floor!
+The perfect habitat for both your favourite pets and your favourite wooden floor!
 Enjoy!

 There is something really special about old-looking wood flooring.
 Let’s explore the top five most exciting old styles.